• Mon. Jun 15th, 2026

 WELL DONE MR. POLIS

 On reflection, a visit to the Makrinari Tavern in Omodos, on a Sunday afternoon, is a delightful experience.
-The Makrinari Tavern offers a good combination of reasonabley priced authentic food, warm hospitality, lively music and the beauty of traditional Cypriot culture.
-All in all, I cannot recommend this place enough.
+The Makrinari Tavern offers a good combination of reasonably priced authentic food, warm hospitality, lively music entertainment and the beauty of traditional Cypriot culture.
+All in all, I cannot recommend this place enough!
 Anyone looking to experience traditional Cypriot cuisine in a charming setting with proper live music on a Sunday afternoon will not be disappointed.
 This is genuinely a lovely way to spend a Sunday afternoon.
-Well done Mr. Polis, also known as ‘The Captain’.
+Well done, Mr Polis, also known as ‘The Captain’.
 I will be back very soon!